Achillea

 Achillea /ækᵻˈliːə/ is a genus of flowering plants in the family Asteraceae.
 The plants typically have frilly leaves and are known colloquially as yarrows, although this common name usually refers to A. millefolium.
 The genus was named after the Greek mythological character Achilles, whose soldiers were said to have used yarrow to treat their wounds; this is reflected by common names such as allheal and bloodwort.
 The genus is native primarily to Eurasia and North America.

 Description

 These plants typically have frilly, hairy, aromatic leaves.
 The plants show large, flat clusters of small flowers at the top of the stem.
 The flowers can be white, yellow, orange, pink or red and are generally visited by many insects, and are thus characterised by a generalised pollination system.

 Taxonomy

 Carl Linnaeus described the genus in 1753.
 The common name "yarrow" is usually applied to Achillea millefolium, but may also be used for other species within the genus.

 Selected species

 Nearly 1,000 names have been published within the genus Achillea, at or below the level of species.
-Sources differ widely as to which should be recognized as species, which merit subspecies or variety status, and which ones are merely synonyms of better-established names.
+Sources differ widely as to which should be recognized as species, which merit subspecies or variety status, and which are merely synonyms of better-established names.
 For convenience, the Plant List maintained by the Kew Botanic Gardens is followed.